Norwegian Ministry of Justice and Public Security publishes analysis of changes in lawyer regulation

 The report has suggested that the current competitive climate for legal services in Norway is relatively good, with no signs of a decline in competition and good competition between smaller firms and larger firms, especially for less complex cases.
 The report also suggested that increased liberalisation of legal activities, particularly non-court based activities would prevent a monopoly forming around legal services, and would allow new entrants to enter the market.
 The report also recommended that ownership regulations should not be tightened.
 Currently, anyone in Norway can hold a stake in a law firm, provided they spend a “significant part” of their professional activity in the firm’s service.
 The Lawyer Commission had proposed only allowing lawyer ownership of firms.
 The report has suggested that this is not appropriate as it stifles innovation and capital investment, and therefore competition.

-The full report in Norwegian is available here.
+The full report in Norwegian,

 Brought to you by ICLR.